miroorim/Digital-Serium/README.md

 # Miro
-A Mirror that gives you daily updates on your health
+A Miror that gives you daily updates on your health